raspberrypi/documentation/configuration/wireless/wireless-cli.md

 }
 ```

-If you have two networks in range and need to chose between them, then you can also add the priority option.
-The network, in range, with the highest priority, will be the one that is connected.
+If you have two networks in range, you can add the priority option to chose between them.
+The network in range, with the highest priority, will be the one that is connected.

 ```
 network={